 It isn’t just a fear of needles.
 Many people do not see the necessity of it, or have heard various myths surrounding the vaccine that deter them.
 One large misconception is that you can catch the flu from the vaccine.
 This is false: the vaccine is made of inactivated strains that are not able to transmit infection.
 Those who got sick after receiving the vaccine were going to get sick regardless[x].
 But the correlation is assumed to indicate causation, though it did not occur.

 Others will say that you don’t need a vaccine every season.
-But the flu mutates each year, so getting a vaccine each season is essential to inoculating yourself from potential outbreak strains[xi].
+But the flu mutates each year, so getting a vaccine each season is essential to inoculating yourself from potential outbreak strains, according to the Mayo Clinic[xi].
 When you get vaccinated, you’re not only preventing potential illness for yourself, you’re also preventing illnesses that could prove life-threatening to those around you.
 If you’re a parent, it’s also one of the safest decisions you can make for your child and the children they associate with[xii].
 Social illnesses like the flu survive and thrive by human contact with one another.
 It only takes a few not being vaccinated for a deadly strain to spread like wildfire.

 - Wash your hands regularly with soap and water